web-scrobbler/web-scrobbler/README.md

-# Last.fm Scrobbler
+# Web Scrobbler

 [![Chrome Web Store][22]][1] [![AMO][23]][15] [![Build status][2]][3] [![devDependencies status][6]][7] [![Gitter][4]][5]

-Last.fm Scrobbler is created for people who listen to music online through their browser, and would like to keep an updated playback history using [Last.fm][8]'s scrobbling service.
+Web Scrobbler is created for people who listen to music online through their browser, and would like to keep an updated playback history using [Last.fm][8]'s scrobbling service.

 Note that the extension also supports [Libre.fm][26] as a scrobbling service.